I am from South Korea and I am studying biological science at KAIST (Korea Advanced Institute of Science and Technology).

 I strongly encourage students to apply for SRP.
 Being in one of the best universities in the world would surely help to have a much better view over a field of interest, the future of the field and will be a big help to become familiar with different projects going on at EPFL.

 I come from Nigeria and I am studying molecular biology and genomics at the Redeemer’s University, Nigeria.

 I worked in Prof. van der Goot’s lab and my project was on palmitoylation of protrudin and it’s role in the regulation of the endoplasmic reticulum’s architecture and formation of contact sites with late endosomes.

 The lab was like a second home to me because I found myself surrounded by family.
 The lab members were welcoming, my supervisor was awesome and the principal investigator was loving and encouraging.

 I learnt how to use the most recent techniques and technologies in life science research to solve health related problems.
 It was great to experience that research is about searching and continuing the search even when nothing has been found so far.
 If nothing has been found in your precious searches, then you need to RE-SEARCH or search again and again until you find something.
 That’s why it is called RESEARCH.

 Meeting people from other countries and making new friends.
 The unity in the diversity of the group was something I would love to remember for a long time.

-Presently, I am rounding off my master’s program and would begin a PhD program in the US.
+Presently, I am doing my master’s and would consider beginning a PhD program in the US.
 Definitely, the SRP had an effect on my plans for the future by igniting a burning passion to pursue research (and a PhD) with the overall goal of saving lives.